usergenic/npm-rfcs/accepted/0000-singleton-packages.md

 ## Summary

 Add a step to the graph analysis phase of `npm install` that causes it to fail when unable to resolve certain packages to a single instance/version due to semver constraints.
+Would be best if this could happen prior to package downloads, if there's an index-fetch only

 ## Motivation